 I encourage you to read the account of Deborah again (Judges 4-5).
 If we take the view that a prophetess is not a formal leadership role, but rather she is simply a conduit of God’s revelation to mankind, then the account reads very much as a woman who sees clearly the path that God wants the nation to take (because she was a prophetess).
 She then encourages Barak to lead, not taking the lead herself.
 She reminds Barak that he already knew what to do (Judges 4:6-7).
 It was only then that Barak reluctantly called out the tribes to come fight.
 It was Barak who lead the troops in battle.
 Then in Deborah’s and Barak’s song, they extol God for helping the leaders take the lead (Judges 5:2).
 Deborah rejoices that the commanders, not herself, finally offered themselves to be used of the Lord (Judges 5:9).

 This sounds very much like the many times in our day that the leadership simply will not follow the Lord in whatever area.
 A woman may absolutely be correct in her view of what must be done, but she ought not to take the lead because the men won’t!
-Encouragement may be in order, and polite appeals on the basis of God’s Word may be in order, but deposing the leadership and taking the authority is never observed by godly women in the Bible.
+Encouragement may be in order, and polite appeals on the basis of God’s Word may be in order, but deposing the leadership and taking the authority is never observed by godly women or men in the Bible.
 Nor do we see a fundamental change in the hierarchy to allow for women to have leadership over men.
 Deborah is never seen usurping authority.
 Rather she encourages and appeals to Barak’s leadership.
 Then when Barak finally takes the lead and God blesses in the end, Deborah is relieved and rejoices in God.

 Deborah is called “A Mother in Israel”, and this reminds us of that special relationship between a mother and an adult son.
 The mother’s authority over her son is not present, but she may encourage and appeal to his knowledge of the truth that she taught him.
 He ought to honor her by listening and applying himself to the task.
 This is what Deborah did for the nation of Israel and her leaders.
 That was her sphere of influence.